jczarnowski/scannet_toolkit/README.md

 # scannet_toolkit

 Scripts for downloading a smaller random sample of the [ScanNet](http://www.scan-net.org/ScanNet/) dataset and generating depth maps from the PLY models of the scenes.

+## Important notes

+ * PyGLer encodes missing values as having 1m depth (it's a byproduct of setting the clear color to 1).
+We fix that only in the merge script.
+Watch out for that

 ## Installation
 Clone the repo recursively: